Be on the lookout for Poison Ivy, Oak, and Sumac!

 If you are a Run Only, your PP is still at the MPEC on Friday!

 RUNNERS -Packet pick up & late registration: at MPEC, Thu 4 to 8 pm, Fri 1 to 10 pm, (we will not have run only packets at the Ag Barn on Friday) and Sunday at the Ag Barn from 6 to 6:30 am.
 No registration on Saturday, we want to ride too!
 Come out bright and early Sunday morning and we’ll take care of you!
-Late registration allowed for RUN ONLY – not Mountain Bike.
+Late registration for the 10 K and Half Marathon run starts at 6 AM Sunday

 Good information to know –

-Mountain Bike registration will close on 8/23/2015 OR when groups fill; no on-site Mountain Bike registration.
-Yes, this means you!
-(Don’t make me use my mother voice!)
+Mountain Bike registration will close on near Midnight 8/20/2017 OR when groups fill; on-site Mountain Bike registration MAY be accepted with an additional fee.

 If you do not have a USACycling license you will be able to buy a One Day license with your Wee-Chi-Tah registration for $10.00.
-You can race Cat 2, 3, 3b or Junior with a One Day license.
+You can race Cat 2, 3, 3 Hopefull or Junior with a One Day license.

 From https://www.usacycling.org/usa-cycling-rule-book.htm Chapter One, page 10.